CurveDocs/curve-docs/docs/curve_dao/fee-collection-distribution/withdraw-and-burn.md

 # **Burning Admin Fees**

 All admin fees are accumulated in the [0xECB](https://etherscan.io/address/0xeCb456EA5365865EbAb8a2661B0c503410e9B347) :material-information-outline:{ title="shhhh!! don't tell Christine Lagarde" } contract and are burned according to the fee-burner settings designated for each specific coin.
+These functions need to be called from the 0xECB contract.

 ### `burn`
-!!! description "`PoolProxy.burn(_coin: address):`"
+!!! description "`0xECB.burn(_coin: address):`"

     !!!guard "Guarded Method"
         This function is only callable by EOA to prevent flashloan exploits.

-    Transfer the contract’s balance of `coin` into the preset burner and execute the burn process.
+    Transfer the contract’s balance of `coin` into the according burner and execute the burn process.

     | Input      | Type   | Description |
     | ----------- | -------| ----|